oleksiyk/kafka/README.md

 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
 * `recoveryOffset` - recovery position (time) which will used to recover subscription in case of OffsetOutOfRange error, defaults to Kafka.LATEST_OFFSET
-* `asyncCompression` - boolean, use asynchronouse decompression instead of synchronous, defaults to `false`
+* `asyncCompression` - boolean, use asynchronous decompression instead of synchronous, defaults to `false`
 * `handlerConcurrency` - specify concurrency level for the consumer handler function, defaults to 10

 ## GroupConsumer (new unified consumer API)